tung/ruggrogue/book/user-interface.md

 Apart from `DungeonMode`, there are two other modes that also draw the main game screen in this fashion: `TargetMode` and `ViewMapMode`.
 `TargetMode` is defined in `src/modes/target.rs` and allows the player to pick a target tile when using an item that needs a target.
 `ViewMapMode` is defined in `src/modes/view_map.rs` and allows the player to pan the camera while describing map tiles.
-Both of these modes show dynamically updating text in the message area by filling in the optional `prompt` parameter when calling the `ui::draw_ui` function.
+Both of these modes show dynamically-updating text in the message area by filling in the optional `prompt` parameter when calling the `ui::draw_ui` function.